-What’s more, feminists actively reinforce the status quo and oppose any efforts to give men any reproductive rights.
+Feminists actively reinforce the status quo and oppose any efforts to give men any reproductive rights.
 They are against efforts to combat paternity fraud, when it is estimated that 1-30% of children (rate varies depending on economic class, but average 17%!) are supported by a man other than the father due to paternity fraud.
 Women rarely pay a price for this crime, and are allowed to lie to, enslave and abuse the purported father for years with impunity.
 Just this year feminists blocked a bill in Tennessee that would have required a paternity test before the father’s name is listed on the birth certificate.
 Think of the emotional pain endured by father and children when the biological father is misidentified.
-Evidently, a woman’s right to lie is more important.
+Evidently, a woman’s right to

 Some feminists are also against the male contraceptive pill, which would reduce unwanted pregnancies to near zero, because men supposedly can’t be trusted to take it.
 Hello?
 Men have had to trust women forever and they have not proven trustworthy (I see some projection in this rationale).
 If you don’t trust the man, don’t sleep with him or take your own pill or make him use a condom too.
 The real problem for feminists is that it would reduce women’s control over reproduction and thus men, by reducing their ability to trap one into fatherhood and a relationship or child support.

-Why shouldn’t technology, which has benefitted women’s role in reproduction significantly from the pill to safe abortions to anesthetized, safer delivery, be allowed to help men with DNA paternity testing of all children and a male pill?
-Because it would destroy female privilege by giving men more options and holding women accountable for their actions.
+Why shouldn’t technology, which has been primarily developed by men and has benefitted women’s role in reproduction significantly from the pill to safe abortions to anesthetized, safer delivery, be allowed to help men with DNA paternity testing of all children and a male pill?
+Why not acknowledge that more women than men practice reproductive coercion?
+Because it would destroy female privilege and control by giving men more options and holding women accountable for their actions.
+You know, like adults.

 With power comes responsibility, unless you are a woman, is the glaring double-standard at the heart of feminist dogma.
 When it comes to reproductive rights, feminists believe women should have them all and men should have none.
-The perversity/pathology of gynocentric feminism is really that it is not about the equality of women, but the control of men.
+The perversity/pathology of gynocentric (that is to say almost all) feminism is really that it is not about the equality of women, but the control of men.